eazar001/lgtinit/README.md

 $ make install
 ```

-Run `make install` with the appropriate permissions for your the specified path.
+Run `make install` with the appropriate permissions for your specified path.
 Template files will
 be installed in the `share` directory of `PREFIX_PATH`, and the executable will be installed to
 the `bin` directory of `PREFIX_PATH`.